wckdbozo/pxCommands/docs/COMMAND_PACKS.md

 ## Debug

 Check server logs for:
-- `Registering command /name from pack PackName...` — Command loaded successfully
+- `Registering command /name from pack PackName...`
 - Errors if command definition is malformed